barryclark/jekyll-now/_posts/2019-2-08-DocklessDensity.md

 ---
 layout: post
-title: Scooters: Where to Prioritize Improvements
+title: Austin Scooter Trip Density Map
 ---
 Where should we implement changes to reduce dockless vehicle parking problems?